 Smart Mobiles: Mobile phones can sense what stage your baby is in and respond to it by playing soothing sounds, movements, and lights.
 Numerous sleep aids use light, sound, and color to help your child fall asleep.

 Sensors: Many parents use sensors to monitor their children’s nursery or bedroom.
 Your smart device receives alerts when the sensors are triggered.
 It is possible to place them not only at external entry points but also internally so that you are alerted when someone enters or even moves around the room.
 Another smart choice is to use climate sensors to ensure that the nursery is always your baby’s right temperature.

 Smart Pet Care

-Self–Cleaning Litter Boxes: A self-cleaning litter box that washes, cleans, dries, and fills itself can make cat care that much easier.
+Self–Cleaning Litter Boxes: A self-cleaning litter box that washes, cleans, dries, and fills itself can make cat care much easier.
 To truly be hidden, they have litter boxes disguised as cabinets.

 Smart Mats: Many pet owners do not want their pets to mess up their nice furniture.
 Your pets receive harmless warnings that they shouldn’t step on furniture or enter off-limits rooms with smart mats.
 New pets can benefit significantly from these, or older stubborn ones can be retrained with them.

-Smart Pet Doors: Smart pet doors work with a smart key that goes on your pet’s collar.
+Smart Pet Doors: Smart pet doors work with a smart key on your pet’s collar.
 They only let animals with the key in and out of the door so that no unwanted creatures end up in your home.
 You can also lock the door when you don’t want your pet going out.